Dimensional Memorandum

 This reciprocity defines iso-performance across coherence depth.

-c remains constant—only the geometry it covers per tick changes.
-This single fact explains quantized structure, perceptual anchoring, and the unity of quantum and cosmological regimes.
+The geometry that c covers per tick changes by 10x in scale, this single fact explains quantized structure, perceptual anchoring, and the unity of quantum and cosmological regimes.

 Frequency (Hz)